deboasse/pagebuilder/README.md

 ### 1. Plugin Activation
 1. The plugin is already in the correct location
 2. Go to WordPress Admin → Plugins
-3. Find "DeAngele Hardscape Front-End Editor"
+3. Find "Hardscape Front-End Editor"
 4. Click **Activate**

 ### 2. Access Your Page
-- Visit: `pagebuilder.local/deangele-hardscape`
+- Visit: `pagebuilder.local/company-hardscape`
 - You'll see the hardscape template with all original styling

 ### 3. Start Editing (Logged-in Users Only)